 The PIP is designed to provide the president with incentive compensation by way of annual cash payments based upon the Company's earnings before income taxes.
 Funds are made available to the PIP based upon the following formula: consolidated pre-tax profits divided by 1,000,000, squared, and multiplied by \$5,000.
-For the years ended April 30, 1998, 1997 and 1996, the Company has accrued approximately \$155,000, \$160,000 and \$50,000, respectively, to be used as awards under this plan.
+During fiscal year 1999, the Company did not record an accrual under the PIP.
+For the years ended April 30, 1998 and 1997, the Company accrued approximately \$155,000 and \$160,000, respectively, to be used as awards under this plan.